hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 There is several APIs that provide estimates of solar panel production.
 Some are even free(-ish).
 Outsourcing this problem would definitely be our go-to option if possible.
-We tested several APIs, and their prediction were just way off.
+We tested several APIs, and their predictions were just way off.
 Integrating a third-party solution that is imprecise and likely inflexible did not seem like a good idea.
 We decided to build our own.

 We have encountered several papers on topics such as predicting solar panel production.